dabit3/a2a-x402-typescript/README.md

 # TypeScript x402 A2A implementation

-This directory contains the complete TypeScript implementation of the x402 payment protocol extension for A2A (Agent-to-Agent), along with fully functional client and merchant agents demonstrating end-to-end crypto payment flows, implemented with [ADK TypeScript](https://github.com/njraladdin/adk-typescript).
+This is a complete TypeScript implementation of the x402 payment protocol extension for A2A, along with fully functional client and merchant agents demonstrating end-to-end crypto payment flows, which are implemented with [ADK TypeScript](https://github.com/njraladdin/adk-typescript).

 ## 📁 Directory structure